Collections

 • points_count - total number of objects (vectors and their payloads) stored in the collection

-• vectors_count - total number of vectors in a collection.
-If there are multiple vectors per object, it won’t be equal to points_count.
+• vectors_count - total number of vectors in a collection, useful if you have multiple vectors per point

 Indexing vectors in HNSW